Win Buyers and Influence Sales with Consignment Inventory

 Customers will be purchasing items in advance and in bulk, so will be given a discount for doing the consignor a favor (well... at least they should be given a discount.
 It’s the right thing to do!)

 Purchasing the items in bulk means they’ll be able to get the stock on their shelves quicker.

 Disadvantages of Consignment Inventory for Consignees

 The consignor inventory is stored among the consignee's inventory, and with no ideal way of monitoring the inventory.
 This can lead to stock becoming damaged whilst being moved around.

 As mentioned above, the inventory isn’t a part of the customers stock, meaning it must be monitored separately.
 This can be tedious and lead to errors as the inventory is essentially ‘invisible’.

-But, to reiterate the benefits for artisans, crafters, and makers who want to consider this process:
+But, to reiterate the benefits for scaling manufacturers who want to consider this process:

 Low inventory carrying costs;